How to Create a Bitcoin Wallet app?

 This feature is pretty well-known and used in almost any application, so I won’t spend a lot of time talking about it.

-Just remember, that the sign-up/log in process creates the first impression, and if it’s too slow or complicated users may abandon your app even before they enter it.
+Just remember, that the sign-up/log in process creates the first impression.
+If it’s too slow or complicated users may abandon your app even before they enter it which will ruin your all others KPIs as well.
 So don’t take it lightly.

 # 2: Improved Security 🛡️